We are Médecins Sans Frontières/ Doctors Without Borders (MSF)

 Our work is based on humanitarian principles.
 We are committed to bringing quality medical care to people caught in crisis, regardless of race, religion or political affiliation.
 MSF operates independently.
 We conduct our own evaluations on the ground to determine people’s needs.
 More than 90 per cent of our overall funding comes from millions of private sources, not governments.
 MSF is neutral.
 We do not take sides in armed conflicts, we provide care on the basis of need, and we push for independent access to victims of conflict as required under international humanitarian law.
 You can donate to our work here.

 Our medical teams often witness violence and neglect in the course of their work, largely in regions that receive scant international attention.
 At times, we may speak out publicly in an effort to bring a forgotten crisis to public attention, to alert the public to abuses occurring beyond the headlines, to criticise the inadequacies of the aid system, or to challenge the diversion of humanitarian aid for political interests.

 Quality medical care

 We reject the idea that poor people deserve third-rate medical care and strive to provide high-quality care to patients.
 In 1999, when MSF was awarded the Nobel Peace Prize, the organisation announced the money would go towards raising awareness of and fighting against neglected diseases.
-Through the Access Campaign, and in partnership with the Drugs for Neglected Diseases initiative, this work has helped lower the price of HIV/AIDS treatment and stimulated research and development for medicines to treat malaria and neglected diseases like sleeping sickness and kala azar.
+Through the Access Campaign, and in partnership with the Drugs for Neglected Diseases initiative, this work has helped lower the price of HIV/AIDS treatment and stimulated research and development for medicines to treat malaria.